Change To Surgery Appointments - from Monday 6th June 2022

 When you call the surgery our admin team will ask for some information about the reason for your call.
-This is so we can assess how best to deal with your call, who is best to deal with your call and what time frame is appropriate.
+This is so we can assess how best to deal with your call, who is best to deal with your issue and what time frame is appropriate.

 If your call is something which is urgent that day, then our Duty Doctor will call you back.

 If you want a specific Doctor of it is a routine matter you are likely to wait some time, most likely a week.

 This is normal procedure.

 Please be patient and courteous with our admin team who will always do their best to help you whilst following the wishes of the clinical team.